 Technology is increasingly utilized to manage traffic, inform travelers, respond to roadway emergencies, and gather data to drive investment decisions.
-The TPC adopted an ITS Architecture that describes how emerging technology should be coordinated.
+The TPC adopted an ITS Architecture that describes how emerging technology should be coordinated, along with alist of key entities involved.

-Plans & Performance - 51
+Plans & Performance - 55